protonlaser91/Eclipse/README.md

 The fight.ts script will be changed heavily, reducing the need for homogenous troop warfare and mixing it up.
 The update will subsequently be called "Mixing it up".

 ## Needed dependencies
-- [Node.js](https://nodejs.org/dist/v10.16.3/node-v10.16.3-x64.msi) Node is required to run this program, as it uses discord.js which is a Node.js framework.
+- [Node.js](https://nodejs.org/dist/v10.16.3/node-v10.16.3-x64.msi) is required to run this program, as it uses discord.js which is a Node.js framework.
-- [TypeScript](https://www.typescriptlang.org/) The src folder relies greatly on the added capabilities of TypeScript, and it is a must have to run this bot. (`npm install typescript -g`)
+- [TypeScript](https://www.typescriptlang.org/) is used as the primary language for this bot. (`npm install typescript -g`)

 ### First time setup
 - Run a build method to using the tsconfig.json file as a model.
 In Visual Studio Code, it is *Ctrl + Shift + B*.